JiteshAnand07/Car-Price-Prediction/README.md

 Run all cells top-to-bottom.
 The notebook will:
 1. Load and clean the dataset
-2. Perform EDA with 20+ visualizations
+2. Perform EDA with publication-quality visualizations
-3. Train 11 regression models
+3. Engineer 5 leak-free features
-4. Evaluate and compare all models
+4. Train and evaluate 11 regression models
-5. Tune the best model
+5. Tune the best model with RandomizedSearchCV
 6. Save model artifacts to `models/`

 ---